ZachSaucier/sveltekit-blog/src/lib/posts/2014/responsive-units.md

 Different browsers have different root-font-sizes.
 On your computer screen, your 12-pt type is quite considerably larger than it would appear on your phone; this is because ‘pts’, at least in web-design, are a somewhat arbitrary measurement (they’re not really; 72pt = 1in, but few displays actually adhere to that rule).

-However, this means that each display will know what size to make something in order to keep it legibile; 6pt on a monitor is obnoxiously small — on a phone, it’s virtually invisible.
+However, this means that each display will know what size to make something in order to keep it legible; 6pt on a monitor is obnoxiously small — on a phone, it’s virtually invisible.
 If you rely on the root-em, then, everything will be scaled appropriately.

 Here’s a quick example of this: Let’s say you have a button that has the text “Submit” and a **✓**.
 If you set the check-icon’s size to 20px, it may be the same size as your 12pt text on your computer, but your phone’s browser may display differently, and you’ll wind up with a mismatched icon.